The relative Clemens Conjectures for $\frac{1}{2}$-log Calabi-Yau threefolds: Relative setting

-For a smooth cubic threefold $X$ and $d\geq 5$, the Abel-Jacobi map $u: \mathcal{H}_{d,0}(X) \to J(X)$ coincides with the Maximal Rationally Connected (MRC) fibration of the moduli space, see \cite{HRS05}.
-The fibers are smooth, rationally connected varieties of dimension $2d - \dim(\text{Im}(u))$.
-We summarize the geometry for $2\leq d \leq 5$: \begin{itemize} \item Degree ${d=2}$ {(Conics):} The moduli space has dimension $4$.
-The map $u$ factors through the Fano surface of lines $F(X)$ (dim 2).
-The fiber over a line $L$ is the $\mathbb{P}^2$ of planes in $\mathbb{P}^4$ containing $L$. \item Degree ${d=3}$ {(Twisted Cubics):} The moduli space has dimension $6$.
-The image of $u$ is the theta divisor $\Theta \subset J(X)$ (dim 4).
-The generic fiber is a rational surface (dim 2). \item Degree ${d=4}$ {(Rational Quartics):} The moduli space has dimension $8$.
-The map $u$ is surjective onto $J(X)$ (dim 5).
-The generic fiber is birational to the cubic threefold $X$ itself (dim 3). \item Degree ${d=5}$ {(Rational Quintics):} The moduli space has dimension $10$.
-The map $u$ is surjective onto $J(X)$.
-The generic fiber $u_{5,0}$ is an irreducible, unirational $5$-fold. \end{itemize}

-For degrees $d \ge 2$, we can have rational families of rational curves.
+If $X \subset \mathbb{P}^4$ is a smooth cubic threefold, for degrees $2\leq d \leq 5$, we do have rational families of rational curves.
 We will see below that the correct question is the following:

-\begin{ques} Let $C\subset X$ a general smooth rational curve of degree $d$.
+\begin{ques} Let $(X,Y)$ be a smooth $\frac{1}{2}$-log CY threefold pair.
+Let $C\subset X$ a general smooth rational curve of $Y$-degree $d$.
 Consider $Z=C\cap Y$ and fix it.
-Can we construct rational families of smooth general rational curves of degree $d$ such that for every element $C_t$ of the family, we have: $C_t\cap Y=Z$, this is, a family preserving $Z$? \end{ques}
+Can we construct rational families of smooth general rational curves of degree $d$ such that for every element $C_t$ of the family, we have: $C_t\cap Y=Z$, this is, a rational family preserving $Z$? \end{ques}

-Note that if $C$ has normal bundle $N_{C/X}\cong \mathscr{O}(d-1)\oplus \mathscr{O}(d-1)$, this is, it is maximally balanced, then $H^0(N_{C/X}(-Y))=0$.
-For lines and conics, it is known that the generic smooth rational curve has maximally balanced normal bundle.
-In \cite{A25}, we have constructed in two different ways smooth rational curves on a cubic threefold (in one example smooth, in the other with isolated singularities) of arbitrarily high degree.
-However, we were unable to describe its normal bundle.
+In this setting, we can have analogues to the questions (I), (I*), (II), (III) of section \ref{S:Abs}.

-\begin{ques}[I] Let $C$ be a general rational curve of degree $d$.
-Let $F$ be a family of rational curves whose generic component $C_t$ is a general rational curve of degree $d$ and such that $C_t\cap Y=C\cap Y$ for all $t\in F$.
-If $\dim F>0$, is the relative Abel-Jacobi map always nontrivial? \end{ques} In \cite{A25}, we have considered log versions of infinitesimal Abel-Jacobi maps. \begin{ques}[I*] Let $C\subset X$ be a smooth rational curve of degree $d$.
+\begin{ques}[I] Let $C\subset X$ be a general rational curve of $Y$-degree $d$.
+Let $F$ be a family of rational curves whose generic component $C_t$ is a general rational curve of $Y$-degree $d$ and such that $C_t\cap Y=C\cap Y$ for all $t\in F$.
+If $\dim F>0$, is the relative Abel-Jacobi map always nontrivial? \end{ques} In \cite{A25}, we have considered log versions of infinitesimal Abel-Jacobi maps for any smooth pair $(X,Y)$. \begin{ques}[I*] Let $C\subset X$ be a smooth rational curve of $Y$-degree $d$.
 Is the infinitesimal Abel-Jacobi map

 always injective? \end{ques}

 In \cite[Section 4]{A25}, we generalize a criterion of Clemens \cite{C89} to establish a non-vanishing condition for (\ref{eq:relI*}), which we apply to the Fermat cubic threefold $X=\{\sum_{i=0}^4 X_i^3\}$.
 Specifically, we consider a cone of lines over a smooth elliptic curve $E$ with vertex $p$ and choose a hyperplane $Y$ passing through $p$.
 For any line $L$ in this cone, the normal bundle splits as $N_{L/X}\cong \mathscr{O}(1)\oplus \mathscr{O}(-1)$, implying that $\dim H^0(N_{L/X}(-Y))=1$.
 By combining the generalized criterion with explicit computations, we show that the infinitesimal Abel-Jacobi map $dAJ$ is non-zero, thereby proving its injectivity in this setting.